rodw/rods-node-util/README.md

 ## Documentation

-*note: this documentation is incomplete. it is a work in progress.*

-The `rods-util` module is divided into several indepenent collections of utility methods.
+The module is divided into several independent collections of utility methods.

 Currently (as of version 0.4.0) there are five collections:

-1. `ContainerUtil` - provides utility methods that operate on containers like Arrays and Maps.
+1. ***ContainerUtil*** - provides utility methods that operate on containers like Arrays and Maps.

-2. `FileUtil` - provides utility methods that operate on Files and related objects.
+2. ***FileUtil*** - provides utility methods that operate on Files and related objects.

-3. `FunctorUtil` - provides utility methods that manipulate functions and support function-oriented programming.
+3. ***FunctorUtil*** - provides utility methods that manipulate functions and support function-oriented programming.
 (Here is where you'll find things like function composition, asynchronous loops, etc.)

-4. `Stopwatch` - is a simple timer that can be used to time synchronous and asynchronous activities.
+4. ***Stopwatch*** - is a simple timer that can be used to time synchronous and asynchronous activities.

-5. `StringUtil` - provides utility methods that operate on Strings.
+5. ***StringUtil*** - provides utility methods that operate on Strings.

 Each is described in more detail below.